 The Self Care Case was developed with diabetes patients in mind.
 Its sleek design will empower your loved one to organize and carry their diabetes supplies in style.
-Its hard shell protects against sharps and has a reinforced elastic grid specifically designed to hold diabetes supplies like insulin, a diabetes test kit, an emergency snack to maintain blood sugar.
+Its hard shell protects against sharps and has a reinforced elastic grid specifically designed to hold diabetes supplies like insulin, a diabetes test kit, and an emergency snack to maintain blood sugar.

-This held EVERYTHING plus a weeks worth of my medication.
+“This held EVERYTHING plus a week’s worth of my medication.
 I am a diabetic (type 2) and a breast cancer survivor.
-I take a multitude of pills, plus need to carry my diabetic’s test kit and an inhaler.
-Add to that alcohol, lances, bandages, and an emergency snack in case of low blood sugar and you got a lot of stuff that I should carry around but just don’t!Review from patient living with diabetes
+I take a multitude of pills, plus need to carry my diabetic test kit and an inhaler.
+Add to that alcohol, lances, bandages, and an emergency snack in case of low blood sugar and you got a lot of stuff that I should carry around but just don’t!” – Review from a patient living with diabetes

 It is hard enough to prepare healthy food at home, but it can be especially challenging for people living with diabetes.
-A cook book full of safe recipes, or a cooking class specifically focused on safe food for people with diabetes can help create a healthier and more positive relationship with food.
+A cookbook full of safe recipes, or a cooking class specifically focused on safe food for people with diabetes can help create a healthier and more positive relationship with food.
 You could even consider cooking a meal specifically for your loved one!
 One small gesture can make a world of difference.

 At least 42 factors influence blood sugar, and data is an underused resource for managing and monitoring health with diabetes.
 Fitbit and Apple Watch are both releasing apps to help track blood sugar live, allowing your loved ones to live a full life without having to stop and check their blood sugar multiple times a day.
 Read more about how tracking data with a Fitbit can help improve quality of life here.

-5. Donate to a Diabetes Organization
+5. Donate to a diabetes organization